 The next thing I do is plot out my day.

 The next thing I do is block out my day.
-I block out the “heads down” time that I will spend on my three top priorities for the day, trying to utilize the first two hours as much as possible.
+I block out the “heads down” time I will spend on my three top daily priorities, trying to utilize the first two hours as much as possible.

 Once you have filled your calendar with the big chunks – meetings scheduled and your top priorities, the smaller chunks of time throughout the day can be used to do all the other little things we all need to do: connecting with coworkers, brain breaks, admin stuff, clearing out your email inbox, etc.

-The last thing I do is set alarms, either on my phone or calendar, for 2-minute warnings before each meeting or change in topic.
+The last thing I do is set alarms on my phone or calendar for 2-minute warnings before each meeting or change in topic.
 It does two things.

 First, it prevents me from working through a meeting because I was so deeply focused on a topic.
 This has happened more often than I’d like to admit…

-Second, it gives my brain a beat to switch gears and get ready for the next thing on my schedule.
+Second, it gives my brain a beat to switch gears and prepare for the next thing on my schedule.

 Once you get used to the routine, you’ll notice that it probably took me longer to write about the routine than it will take you to implement it each morning.

 Once you have completed your morning routine, it is time to get to the business of your day.